Waste Connections (NYSE:WCN) Earns Buy Rating from Analysts at The Goldman Sachs Group

-The Goldman Sachs Group began coverage on shares of Waste Connections (NYSE:WCN) in a research report issued on Wednesday, The Fly reports.
-The brokerage set a “buy” rating on the business services provider’s stock.
+Investment analysts at The Goldman Sachs Group began coverage on shares of Waste Connections (NYSE:WCN) in a report released on Tuesday, Benzinga reports.
+The firm set a “buy” rating and a $124.00 price target on the business services provider’s stock.
+The Goldman Sachs Group’s target price indicates a potential upside of 8.01% from the stock’s current price.

-A number of other brokerages have also recently weighed in on WCN.
-Morgan Stanley raised their price target on Waste Connections from $119.00 to $120.00 and gave the company an “overweight” rating in a research report on Wednesday, January 6th.
-BMO Capital Markets raised their price target on Waste Connections from $118.00 to $120.00 and gave the company an “outperform” rating in a research report on Monday, March 29th.
+Several other research firms have also recently issued reports on WCN.
+Royal Bank of Canada cut their price objective on Waste Connections from $116.00 to $113.00 and set an “outperform” rating for the company in a research report on Thursday, February 25th.
+Morgan Stanley upped their target price on Waste Connections from $119.00 to $120.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
+Raymond James upped their target price on Waste Connections from $120.00 to $132.00 and gave the company a “strong-buy” rating in a report on Monday.
+Finally, BMO Capital Markets upped their target price on Waste Connections from $118.00 to $120.00 and gave the company an “outperform” rating in a report on Monday, March 29th.
 They noted that the move was a valuation call.
-Royal Bank of Canada dropped their price target on Waste Connections from $116.00 to $113.00 and set an “outperform” rating for the company in a research report on Thursday, February 25th.
-Finally, Raymond James raised their price target on Waste Connections from $118.00 to $120.00 and gave the stock a “strong-buy” rating in a research note on Friday, January 8th.
-One research analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
-Waste Connections has an average rating of “Buy” and an average target price of $113.64.
+One investment analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $115.50.

 Waste Connections, Inc provides waste collection, transfer, disposal, and recycling services in the United States and Canada.
 The company operates through five segments: Southern, Western, Eastern, Canada, Central, and Corporate.
 It offers collection services to residential, commercial, municipal, industrial, and E&P customers; landfill disposal services; and recycling services for various recyclable materials, including compost, cardboard, mixed paper, plastic containers, glass bottles, and ferrous and aluminum metals.